Vincit/multi-user-test-runner/README.md

 From 0.5.0 onwards `multi-user-test-runner-spring` dependency is deprecated.
 Spring support is achieved by using rules.

-# Requirements version 0.5 and newer
+# Requirements version 1.0 and newer

  * Java 8 or newer
  * JUnit 4.12 or newer (supports JUnit5 with JUnit vintage 4.12)

-# Requirements version 0.4 and earlier

- * Java 7 or newer
- * JUnit 4.12 or newer, but not JUnit 5